 This train fan's got the disappearin' railroad blues.

-Bonus: View this cute little train-related clip posted on Facebook.
+Bonus: View this cute little train-related safety clip is posted on YouTube.